Reviewing Coca-Cola FEMSA (KOF) & Its Competitors

-Coca-Cola FEMSA (NYSE:KOF – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its peers?
-We will compare Coca-Cola FEMSA to related businesses based on the strength of its dividends, institutional ownership, earnings, risk, analyst recommendations, profitability and valuation.
+Coca-Cola FEMSA (NYSE:KOF – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its rivals?
+We will compare Coca-Cola FEMSA to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.

+4.5% of Coca-Cola FEMSA shares are owned by institutional investors.
+Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
+1.0% of Coca-Cola FEMSA shares are owned by company insiders.
+Comparatively, 17.0% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Coca-Cola FEMSA and its peers revenue, earnings per share and valuation.
+This table compares Coca-Cola FEMSA and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue